OpenAI’s DALL-E 2 Converts Text from Humans into Beautiful AI-Generated Art

 "If it's taught with objects that are incorrectly labeled, like a plane labeled "car," and a user tries to generate a car, DALL-E may create a plane.
 It's like talking to a person who learned the wrong word for something." — OpenAI (Source)

-Unless these weaknesses are eliminated, the use of DALL-E 2 for art and design will remain severely limited.
+Unless these weaknesses are eliminated, the image generation capabilities of DALL-E 2 for art and design will remain severely limited.
+But there several possibilities for this technology in the future.

 The Future of DALL-E 2